alumina-lang/alumina/MISSING.md

 - For loop
 - Equality comparison for slices (should be fixed, memcmp is not appropriate everywhere)
 - Whole const_eval thing
-- Consts
 - Force inlining in IR (especially for slice coercions - function call is an overkill)
     - Is this needed or let C compiler do it?
     - It's needed for stuff like `alloca`
 - impl for builtin types/arrays/...?
     - Now easier to do with lang items :)
 - stack overflow in codegen stage because infinite size recursive structs are not rejected during monomorphization
-- Whole ZST/never type handling might still be buggy, in particular, uninitialized variables of `!` type might be problematic since lowering is quite liberal with making temporary variable declarations for various stuff.
+- Whole ZST/never type handling might still be buggy, in particular, uninitialized variables of `!` type might be problematic since lowering is quite liberal with making temporary name bindings for various stuff.
 - compile flags support (cfg)
-- "return" and "defer" in static initialization
+- if tentative monomorphization fails (e.g. error), but type inference still succeeds, we are left with unpopulated symbols (maybe fixed, not sure)
+- hex integer literals
+- Switch is a bit cumbersome at the moment / improve?

 ## Std library